+In the State of Florida, the general crime of disorderly intoxication is governed by Florida Statute § 856.011.
 Florida law states that no person “shall be intoxicated and endanger the safety of another person or property, and no person … shall be intoxicated or drink any alcoholic beverage in a public place or in or upon any public conveyance and cause a public disturbance.”
-This statute is usually violated by a person appearing drunk in public and causing a public disturbance such as yelling obscenities or wandering in the roadway.
+In order to be charged with disorderly intoxication, three considerations must be proved in a court of law.

-Disorderly Intoxication is a second degree misdemeanor and is punishable by up to 60 days in jail, 6 months of probation, and/or a $500 fine.
-Additionally it is important to know that local Law Enforcement have absolute discretion on whether to issue what is called a “Notice to Appear” or arrest for this offense.
-A Notice to Appear will allow the individual to remain out of custody, but he/she will have to attend a court event that is generally listed on the Notice.
+A disorderly intoxication charge is a second-degree misdemeanor in Florida.
+The penalties to an individual charged with and convicted of disorderly intoxication include up to 60 days in jail, 6 months of probation, and/or up to $500 in fines.
+What’s more, local Law Enforcement has full and absolute discretion on whether to issue what is called a “Notice to Appear” or arrest an individual at the time of the offense.
+The former option allows the individual to remain outside of custody, but he or she must later attend a court event for the charge.

 Some people may consider the charge a minor offense, but being convicted of disorderly intoxication is a criminal offense with significant long-term consequences.
 If you were arrested for disorderly conduct or disorderly intoxication, contact our Gainesville attorneys to discuss your case.

 College Students & Disorderly Intoxication

 We see disorderly intoxication cases regularly due to Gator Football games and the prevalence of bars and clubs frequented by students who attend the University of Florida and/or Santa Fe College.
 Individuals who are of age to legally consume alcohol have the right to enjoy adult beverages at his or her discretion.